ilyabelkin/HappyBee/README.md

 ### DD-WRT procedures are detailed in each individual script

 * Register as an ecobee developer and enroll your thermostat: [ecoobee Developers Website](https://www.ecobee.com/developers/)
-* Copy scripts to the server (i.e. router)
+* Copy scripts to the server (i.e. single-board computer or DD-WRT router)
 * Configure persistent storage and create a directory for tokens / occupancy state files
 * Configure email parameters in the messenger.sh
-* Optionally download and copy [wemo_control_busyb.sh](https://gist.github.com/ilyabelkin/514fd5838ee9656df9f29ced74ad0b4b) gist to the server
 * Configure crontab to run waggler and pollinator scripts on a schedule

 ## Contributing